 Reports & Essays is a Writer’s Workshop unit that focuses on expository writing.
 Kids will learn writing skills like note-taking, finding good sources, outlining, and organizing information.
-Then they learn to write different types of reports and essays such as book reports, animal reports, persuasive essays, five-paragraph essays, and more.
+They will learn to write various types of reports and essays such as book reports, animal reports, five-paragraph essays, and more.

 The exercises are engaging, flexible, and high-interest so kids will enjoy the process as well as improve their writing skills.